Azure/AKS-Landing-Zone-Accelerator/Scenarios/Backup-Restore/monitoring/README.md

 ## How to enable Azure Container Insights for scraping Prometheus metrics ?

-To enable scraping with Container insights, you simply need to configure a ConfigMap related to metrics & data collection.
+To enable scraping with Container insights, you simply need to deploy a ConfigMap related to metrics & data collection.

 You can find [an example, in this repository](./container-azm-ms-agentconfig.yaml) for testing purposes (we recommend to download the latest version from the documentation link above).